 - Professor Robert Grzywacz was among the scientists who helped confirm one of the newest elements on the periodic table: Tennessine, which pays homage to our state.
 He helped develop a process that measures the decay of nuclear materials down to one millionth of a second, which was vital in proving the existence of the new element.

 - At CERN, our faculty and students built and maintain particle tracking detectors at the Large Hadron Collider (LHC) as part of the historic effort to find the Higgs Boson.
 The relativistic heavy ion group studies the properties of the Quark Gluon Plasma produced in high energy heavy ion collisions via the ALICE experiment.
-We’ve also geared up for the next run of LHC studies.

 - UT physicists are part of the 210-member NOvA team from all over the world set on demystifying neutrinos.
 In 2014 the experiment caught sight of their first neutrinos and they now have evidence that these subatomic particles are oscillating—or transforming—from one “flavor” to another.